Drum Coffee Roaster vs. Hot Air Roaster: Which Produces Better Flavor Profiles?

 Studies in specialty coffee roasting indicate that roast time variation of just 1–2 minutes between drum and hot air systems can significantly alter sugar caramelization and acid degradation, leading to noticeable sensory differences.

-Drum Roaster Flavour Characteristics
+Drum Roaster Flavor Characteristics

-Hot Air Roaster Flavour Characteristics
+Hot Air Roaster Flavor Characteristics

 Roast Control and Consistency